 “I have a massive following with my team.
 It’s ALWAYS about the team.
 No one works under me.
 They work with me.
 That’s really important.”

 Ask Ramsay what his Bread Street Kitchen signature dish is and he comes back with “The menu.
 All of it.
-It’s unique. hat we pride ourselves on here is the langoustines and Dublin Bay prawns and scallops from Keltic Seafare [in Dingwall], beef from Gilmour Butchers [John Gilmour Butchers, Macmerry, Tranent] and hand-dived scallops from The Ethical Shellfish Company on the West Coast - depending how blustery and windy it is.
+It’s unique.
+What we pride ourselves on here is the langoustines and Dublin Bay prawns from the West Coast, Keltic Seafare [in Dingwall], beef from Gilmour Butchers [John Gilmour Butchers, Macmerry, Tranent] and hand-dived scallops from the West Coast - depending how blustery and windy it is.
 Sometimes scallops are off for two or three days and that’s the importance of running a restaurant that is in season.
 If you ask what’s our best seller since opening?
 We’ve sold over 500 Wellingtons in four weeks.
 It’s a beauty.
 Scottish beef wrapped in an amazing pastry.
 That’s quite extraordinary.
 That’s a lot of Wellingtons.”

 It’s a lot of welly.

 With that, my 15 minutes with fame is running out as Ramsay’s family arrive back from their shopping trip.
 What does he think they’ve got him for Christmas?

 “I’m really easy to please.
 Honestly.
 It’ll be pyjamas, slippers.
 We don’t spend more than £100 on one another which I think is enough.
 So I’m hoping for … yeah, I just get socks and pants.
 And they last me the year.”

 Which just leaves time to check his age.

 “How old am I?
 45… plus ten,” he says and chuckles.
 “1966 - a great year for food and wine.
 And football.
 England won the World Cup, we shouldn’t say that too loud,” he says and seques into talking about Scotland’s chances in the qualifiers.